Required Financial Documents

 The following table breaks out the required documents by type of entity:

-2 If no A-133/Single Audit, entity must provide a memo on letterhead, signed with title and date stating that: “XYZ company is not required to obtain an A-133/single audit because we have not expended more than $500K of federal funds within our fiscal year.”
+2 If no Single Audit, entity must provide a memo on letterhead, signed with title and date stating that: "XYZ company is not required to obtain a Single Audit because we have not expended more than $750000 of federal funds within our fiscal year."

 3 Financial statements include both a Balance Sheet/Statement of Position and an Income Statement/Statement of Activities.